zrzka/blackmamba/Readme.md

 | `Cmd Shift R`  | Run Quickly...                                  |
 | `Cmd Option R` | Wrench Quickly...                               |

+**WARNING** Run Quickly... and Wrench Quickly... works only and only if these scripts are Python 3 compatible!

 ### Register custom key commands

 How to print `Hallo` with `Cmd Shift H`.